Information about clinical trials

 Phase 1 trial:

-A phase 1 trial looks into the ways the human body responds to the drug.
-When researching new drugs, we often want to know how the substance behaves in the body, how it is metabolized, and what the best way of administering is (pill or IV).
+A phase 1 trial looks into the ways in which the human body responds to the drug.
+When researching new drugs, we often want to know how the substance behaves in the body, how it is metabolized, and how it can best be administered into the body (pill or IV).
 We aren’t concerned with the effects that the substance may have on the tumor at this phase.
 Researchers want to make sure that they know how to administer it, and how it will behave in the body.
-If the trial involves treatment with a new drug, you may not personally benefit much from your participation.
-A phase 1 trial can also involve a new drug schedule or a new combination of treatments.
-In these cases we do know a little bit about the way the drug(s) work, and their potential side effects, so the treatment you receive may benefit you.
+If the trial involves treatment with a new drug, you may not experience any benefits of your participation yourself.
+A phase 1 trial may also involve a new drug schedule or a new combination of treatments.
+That means that we do know a little bit about the way the drug(s) work, and their potential side effects, so the treatment you receive may benefit you.

-Click here for more information about Phase 1 trials.
+Click here to learn more about Phase 1 trials.

-Click here for more information about our Clinical Pharmacology Department.
+Click here to learn more about our Clinical Pharmacology Department.

 Phase 2 trial

-A phase 2 trial looks into the way certain types of cancer respond to a new treatment.
+A phase 2 trial looks into the way certain types of cancer respond to a new treatment type.
 Does the drug have the desired effect on the tumor?
 Does it destroy the tumor cells or halt their growth?